ON THIS PAGE

 4) Was the Old Testament Sanctuary an Exact Replica of the Heavenly Sanctuary?

 Ellen White taught that the Old Testament sanctuary was the exact replica of the heavenly sanctuary.
-(A belief that, by the way, seems to be shared by many other Christians).
+(A belief that, by the way, seems to be shared by some other Christians).

 The sanctuary in Heaven, in which Jesus ministers in our behalf, is the great original, of which the sanctuary built by Moses was a copy....
 The holy places of the sanctuary in Heaven are represented by the two apartments in the sanctuary on earth.